20 Jul 4 Road Trip Planning Mistakes That You’ll Want to Avoid

 Failing to Inspect the Vehicle

 Getting the vehicle ready for the road is the most crucial aspect because everything hinges on your car.
-Before embarking on your overland adventure, you should inspect your tyre tread, check your auto’s fluids, and confirm all seatbelts are working properly.
+When planning a road trip, right before embarking on your overland adventure, you should inspect your tyre tread, check your auto’s fluids, and confirm all seatbelts are working properly.
 Failure to do so can cause extreme delays that cost time and money.
 Breaking down in the middle of nowhere with no help in sight is not a situation you want to find yourself in.

 Disregarding Auto Insurance